What Is ISO 26262? An Overview

 ISO 26262 is a functional safety standard used in the automotive industry.
 It’s titled “Road vehicles — functional safety”.

 Complying with this standard is critical for .
 OEMs, their suppliers, and developers of automotive components all need to comply.

-Here, we give an overview of ISO 26262 and ASIL (Automotive Safety Integrity Level) — plus compliance tips for software development teams.
+Here, we give an overview of the standard and ASIL (Automotive Safety Integrity Level) — plus compliance tips for software development teams.

 ISO 26262 Functional Safety Overview